Oil prices rise on Mideast tensions; crude stock build caps gains - Up News Info

 Article content

-SINGAPORE — Oil prices edged higher on Thursday, supported by tensions in the Middle East, but failed to regain most of the previous day’s losses after a surprise build in crude stockpiles in the United States, the world’s top oil consumer.
+SINGAPORE — Oil prices rose on Thursday, supported by tensions in the Middle East, but failed to recoup most of the previous day’s losses after a surprise build in crude stockpiles in the United States, the world’s top oil consumer.

 Article content

-Israeli aircraft struck what its military said were rocket launch sites in south Lebanon early on Thursday in response to earlier projectile fire towards Israel from Lebanese territory.
+Israeli aircraft struck what the country’s military said were rocket launch sites in south Lebanon early on Thursday in response to earlier projectile fire towards Israel.

-Two rockets launched from Lebanon on Wednesday struck Israel, which initially responded with artillery fire amid heightened regional tensions over an alleged Iranian attack on an oil tanker in the Gulf last week.

-The exchange came after an attack last Thursday that Israel blamed on Iran on a tanker off the coast of Oman.
+The exchange came after an attack on a tanker off the coast of Oman last Thursday that Israel blamed on Iran.
 Two crew members, a Briton and a Romanian, were killed.
 Iran denied any involvement.

 The U.S. State Department said on Wednesday it believed Iranians hijacked the Panama-flagged Asphalt Princess tanker in the Gulf of Oman but was not in a position to confirm.